Carlo Prevale: Career

 On 4 August 2019 he realizes So Much for Singing, EP composed of 6 tracks in 3 versions published by the record label Plast Records.

 During 2019 and 2020 on his YouTube channel he releases a series of remixes: Gangsta, the debut single of rapper Kat Dahlia in the (Unz Element Vision), (Rap Element Vision) and (Lento Violento Vision) versions.
 Diggy Down 'Piano Deluxe by Romanian singer Inna, Geht's Noch? by Roman Flugel in the versions (Tanzen Vision) and (Violent Vision), Blow It (Prevaloso Unz Element) by Federico Scavo, Memories (Ahi Ahi Ahi Mix) of the Italian musical group eurodance Netzwerk and Bando (Prevaloso Energy Remix), debut single by the Italian rapper Anna.
 Bad Guy in (Tanzen Vision), (Violent Vision) and (Quiet Vision) versions of the American singer-songwriter Billie Eilish, that of Someone You Loved in the versions: (Emotional Tanzen Mix), (Emotional Progress Mix), (Emotional Piano Mix) and (Emotional Violent Mix), planetary hit by the Scottish singer-songwriter and multi-instrumentalist Lewis Capaldi.
 The Woodchuck Song in (Prevale Edit) version of the Swedish DJ and producer AronChupa sung by his sister Little Sis Nora, Hollywood in the (Pure Movement), (Tanzen Movement) and (Violent Movement) versions of La Vision in collaboration with Gigi D'Agostino.
 The remix of Jerusalema, viral single by the South African record producer Master KG, made with the participation of the South African singer Nomcebo in 5 versions: (Prevaloso Tanzen Movement), (Prevaloso Harmonic Movement), (Prevaloso Alternative Movement), (Prevaloso Terzinato Movement) and (Prevaloso Wood Movement).
 Candlelight, in version (Prevaloso Concept), a piece by the German musical group Lizot.
-La Passion by Gigi D'Agostino based on Rectangle by French musician Jacno, realized in the version (Emotional Violent Creation), (Emotional Pure Creation), (Emotional Terzinato Creation), (Emotional Tanzen Creation) and (Emotional Quiet Ceation).
+La Passion by Gigi D'Agostino based on Rectangle by French musician Jacno, realized in the version (Emotional Violent Creation), (Emotional Pure Creation), (Emotional Terzinato Creation), (Emotional Tanzen Creation) and (Emotional Quiet Creation).
 7 Vizi Capitale, song created by rapper Piotta feat.
 Il Muro del Canto, as well as the theme song for Suburra, in versions: (Prevaloso Pure Mix), (Prevaloso Progress Mix), (Prevaloso Violent Mix) and (Prevaloso Tanzen Mix).
 Solo, the first solo single by Jennie, South Korean singer and rapper of the Blackpink musical group in 4 versions: (Rap Vision), (Progress Vision), (Tanzen Vision) and (Violent Vision).
 Wellfare by Gigi D'Agostino in the versions: (Emotional Piano Mix), (Emotional Quiet Mix), (Emotional Legna Mix), (Emotional Tanzen Mix) and (Emotional Terzinato Mix).